Have you ever used the window clings Cricut makes? Today I’m going to show you how to make window clings with a Cricut!

 It depends.
 The material can cling to non-porous from either side.
 If you are cutting out basic shapes and images that directionality doesn’t matter then you don’t need to mirror cut the window cling.
 With single images, you can simply peel the cling off the backing and stick it on your surface.

-Ok, let’s get started on how to make Christmas Window Clings.
-Make sure to watch the video tutorial to see exactly how everything was done.
+Ok, let’s get started on how to make a window cling with Cricut.
+Make sure to watch the video tutorial to see exactly how I made these Cricut Christmas window cling.
 Sorry about the lighting, it’s not in my normal place!

 Disclosure: This post contains affiliate links from Amazon and/or Cricut.com.
 I receive a small commission at no cost to you when you make a purchase using my links (purple text).
 As an Amazon Associate, I earn from qualifying purchases.